Convex-Dev/convex-web/src/main/resources/markdown/dev_doc/cvm/data-types/text.md

 ## Not quite a collection

-Although strings are collections of chars in theory, they are not collections in the sense envisioned in further sections and data types such as [vectors](/cvm/data-types/vector) or
+Although strings are collections of chars, in theory, they are not collections in the sense envisioned in further sections and data types such as [vectors](/cvm/data-types/vector) or
 [maps](/cvm/data-types/map).

 However, they are countable and it is possible to extract single chars: